Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 To exemplify the impact such an error budget could have, we show in the lower panel of Fig.~\ref{fig:ndens-boxes} the number densities after convolving the stellar masses and SFRs of COLIBRE galaxies with a Gaussian centred at $0$ with a width of $\sigma=0.3$~dex.
-This is a conservative case, in which there are no systematic shifts in the recovered quantities (in a population sense), and instead the individual uncertainties coming from SED fitting, photometric redshifts, etc, contribute to broadening the scatter of the recovered quantities, consistent with the findings of \citet{bellstedt25} at $z=0$.
-We carry out the error convolution for stellar masses and SFRs in an independent manner, which is a simplification, as errors could potentially be correlated.
+The lack of a systematic shift in the recovered quantities (in a population sense) can be seen as a conservative case, in which the individual uncertainties coming from SED fitting, photometric redshifts, etc, contribute to broadening the scatter of the recovered quantities, consistent with the findings of \citet{bellstedt25} at $z=0$.
+A Gaussian error convolution is, however, only an approximate representation, since e.g. observational selections based on colours do not strictly follow this behaviour.
+We carry out the error convolution for stellar masses and SFRs in an independent manner, which is another simplification, as errors could potentially be correlated.
 In Appendix~\ref{appendix:error}, we explore the impact of adopting different values for the standard deviation (Fig.~\ref{fig:ndens-selection-error}).
 This procedure produces perturbed values ($M_\star^{\rm conv}$ and $\mathrm{SFR}^{\rm conv}$), to which we then apply the MQG selection (\S~\ref{ssec:prop-mq-def}).
 To reduce stochastic noise introduced by the convolution, the procedure is repeated $100$ times, and the median of the resulting measurements is taken.
 This error convolution is just for reference, and the aim is to make the visual argument that quantifying uncertainties in the observational estimates is crucial to isolate the level of tension between models and the observations.
 For a more detailed analysis of the impact of errors on the quenched fraction, SMF and number densities of galaxies, we refer the reader to appendix~D in \citet{chaikin25b}.